tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 Truffle comes with the command `truffle test` which will run all the unit tests, or specific ones if you specify them.
 First, we will add some scripts to abstract away the running of our local blockchain in conjunction with running the tests.

-1. Install two cool modules to help us run the unit tests:
+1. Install two cool modules to help us run the unit and acceptance tests:

         npm install truffle-test-utils eth-gas-reporter --save-dev

 2. Add a script to `package.json`

-        "test": "concurrently \"npm run ganache\" \"npm run migrate && truffle test\" --kill-others --success first" All this does is start a local Ganache client, migrate the current contracts, then run units tests on that deployed code. `--kill-others --success first` just tell Concurrently to stop running the Ganache client after the tests have finished.
+        "test": "concurrently \"npm run ganache\" \"npm run migrate && truffle test\" --kill-others --success first" All this does is start a local Ganache client, migrate the current contracts, then run units/acceptance tests on that deployed code. `--kill-others --success first` just tells Concurrently to stop running the Ganache client after the tests have finished.

 3. We can update `truffle-config.js` to use eth-gas-reporter in it's mocha configuration